ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

   },
   {
     description: `${ActionTypes.TeaDetailsChangeRatingFailure}: sets the error message`,
-    action: initialLoadFailure({ errorMessage: 'The save blew some chunks' }),
+    action: teaDetailsChangeRatingFailure({ errorMessage: 'The save blew some chunks' }),
     begin: { teas },
     end: { teas, errorMessage: 'The save blew some chunks' }, },